Viola Davis walks through Rio de Janeiro on a visit to promote ‘A Mulher Rei’

 Viola, 57, went to the Museum of Afro-Brazilian History and Culture (Muhcab), where she visited the exhibition “The impact of women on Afro-Brazilian culture”.
 The show is inspired by the feature she stars in, directed by filmmaker Gina Prince-Bythewood.
 Still on the docks, she received a bead necklace as a gift, an important ritualistic candomblé outfit.

-The actress is one of 15 women, and the only one of color, to hold the triple crown of acting in the US.
+The actress is one of 15 women, and the only black, to hold the triple crown of acting in the US.
 He received the Tony (for “King Hedley II” and “A Limit Between Us”, plays by August Wilson), the Emmy (for the series “How to get away with murder”, a success for six seasons) and the Oscar (supporting actress, in 2016, for Denzel Washington’s adaptation of “A Boundary Between Us”).
-This Monday (19) she participates in the premiere of “Mulher Rei”, at Copacabana Palace.
+She participates, this Monday (19) in the premiere of “Mulher Rei”, at Copacabana Palace.